ucsb-cs9/s25/_lectures/lect18.md

 ---

 ### Q: Can we implement it non recursively?
-> Yes, it is possible, but it is more difficult and many more lines of code than the recursive solution.
-You have to keep track of where you are in the tree.
+> Yes, but it’s more complex.
+You’d need to simulate the call stack manually using a real stack.

 ---

 ### Q: The solution isn’t using a getter, does that mean that the parent, left, and right attributes are in the same class?
-> This is the Node class, which contains references to parent, left, and right.
-The question on the exam will likely use getters.
+> Yes.
+They're direct attributes of the Node class.
+On the exam, expect to use getters.

 ---

 ### Q: Will we be provided with getters?
-> Assume they are implemented.
+> Yes, assume getters are available.